CoverRight’s Mission and Editorial Guidelines.

 Financial Stability & Reputation of Insurance Carrier

-Like all insurance plans, it’s important to review the financial stability and credibility of carriers when considering which is the worst Medicare Supplement plan.
+Like all insurance plans, it’s important to review carriers’ financial stability and credibility when considering the worst Medicare Supplement plan.
 Here is a table of the financial stability rating of the nation’s top Medigap insurance companies.

 Insurance CarrierAM Best Rating